-Just 10 minutes into lake manyara national park, you might encounter large groups of Hippo’s feasting off the nutricious swamps.
+Just 10 minutes into Lake Manyara National Park, you might encounter large groups of Hippo’s feasting off the nutritious swamps.
 The hippo pool is one of Lake Manyara’s highlights and a reason the national park is on many people’s bucket lists.

 The hippo’s usually stay in their pools from dusk till dawn, so if love to see some hippo’s, visiting Lake Manyara National Park is a solid choice.
 During daytime, when it’s too hot for the hippo’s to come out, you may find them rolling around, snapping their huge mouths at eachother and doing other typical hippo stuff.

-Lake Manyara is famous for its numerous pink flamingoes that feast here during the wet seasons (November/December and March to May), when the normally shallow lake is at its highest.
+Lake Manyara is famous for its numerous pink flamingoes, that feast here during the wet seasons (November-December and March-May), when the normally shallow lake is at its highest.

 During this season, the lake’s high alkaline waters attract a variety of migratory waterbirds, including huge flocks of pink flamingos as well as pelicans, storks and cormorants.
 At this time, the lake can cover up to 60% of the park’s total area.
 During the dry seasons however, the lake can dry up considerably, decreasing in size.

 The pink flamingoes and other migratory waterbirds are one of the highlights of Lake Manyara National Park, but aren’t present year-round.
-The best time to experience the birds will be in the wet seasons (November to December and March through May).
+The best time to experience the birds will be in the wet seasons (November-December and March-May).
 This is when the migratory birds arrive.

 However, if you prefer to spot game, the best time to visit would be in the dry season, between June and October.
 This is the dryest period of the year, making them significantly easier to spot in the normally thick, jungly forests.